vitkuz573/Ansible-WebServer/README.md

 - Blocking access to MariaDB from outside
 - Protecting Nginx from slow requests
 - SSH protection with Port-Knocking
+- Blocking access to phpMyAdmin via .htpasswd and .htaccess

 # Roadmap